FelicianoTech/stackscripts/README.md

 # StackScripts
 Linode StackScripts.
-Most but not neccessarilly all of these StackScripts will be published to their Linode StackScript website (https://www.linode.com/stackscripts) as official Linode StackScripts.
+Most but not necessarily all of these StackScripts will be published to the [Linode StackScript Directory](https://www.linode.com/stackscripts) as official Linode StackScripts.

 ##Contributing
 See `stackscripts/0/` as an example of how StackScripts can be contributed to this repository.